NLnetLabs/draft-homburg-dnsop-igadp/dns-auth-proxy.md

 Note that DNS replies may contain SOA records.
 If a DNS replies contains a SOA record with a higher than the most recently seen serial number (taking into account Serial Number Arithmetic [@!RFC1982]), then the proxy updates its copy of the SOA records using one of the two techniques described above.

+Question: how effective will this setup be when fast updates are being used?

-# Aggressive negative caching
+# Aggressive negative caching {#aggressive-neg-cache}

 A caching proxy is allowed to generate negative responses (NODATA or NXDOMAIN) [@!RFC8198;@RFC9077] based on information in NSEC or NSEC3 records.
 Obviously this can be done only for DNSSEC signed zones, and NXDOMAIN only for NSEC or NSEC3 without opt-out.

-# ENDS Client Subnet Option
+# ENDS Client Subnet (ECS) Option {#ecs-option}

-A proxy MAY support [@!RFC7871] (Client Subnet in DNS Queries).
+A proxy **MAY** support [@!RFC7871] (Client Subnet in DNS Queries).

-If the proxy supports ECS, it SHOULD be disabled by default.
+If the proxy supports ECS, it **SHOULD** be disabled by default.
 The reason is that ECS sends privacy sensitive data over the internet.

-A proxy that does not support ECS or where ECS support is disabled MUST not send queries upstream that contain the ECS option.
-In addition, the proxy MUST NOT send replies that contain an ECS option.
+A proxy that does not support ECS or where ECS support is disabled **MUST** not send queries upstream that contain the ECS option.
+In addition, the proxy **MUST NOT** send replies that contain an ECS option.

+# Operational Considerations

+When operating the proxy, there **SHOULD** be mechanisms in place to prevent a loop in getting authoritive answers.
+This can be achieved by using a seperate anycast network which will be the upstream for the proxy anycast network.
+Or it can be done with multiple unicast upstream systems.

+It is advised to prepare some blocking measures which can be activated without interruption of the service.
+These can be used when the service is under attack.
+An example of such measure is a rate limit.

+It is **RECOMMENDED** to enable serve stale data [@!RFC8767] on the proxies to be able to provide the service when the upstream disappeared.

+# Security and Privacy Considerations {#security}

+When a random-subdomain attack is done on the proxy, this will cause a lot of traffic to the other server that has the full zone(s) and will fill the cache with NXDOMAIN entries. (#aggressive-neg-cache, use title) will help a lot to reduce the traffic.
+If possible the proxy **SHOULD** only reply a maximum number of NXDOMAIN answers to a single resolver in a certain time to reduce the random-subdomain attack.
+As mentioned in (#ecs-option) there could be privacy issues when ECS is enabled.

+# IANA Considerations {#iana}

+This document has no IANA actions

 # Acknowledgements